supermarsx/whoisdigger/readme.md

 Development packages such as `@types/node` and `@types/jest` are required for TypeScript compilation and running tests.
 The `prebuild` script will auto-install dependencies if `node_modules` is missing.
 Use `npm run dev` to watch source files and automatically reload the application during development.
 Static assets such as stylesheets are synced to `dist` while this command runs, so CSS changes are picked up without rebuilding.

-Run `npm run format -- --write` before committing to apply Prettier formatting.
-CI will verify formatting with `npm run format -- --check`.
+Run `npm run format` before committing to apply Prettier formatting.
+CI will verify formatting with `npm run format:check`.

 ## Settings